Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Around one-third of food produced globally is either lost or wasted.
 We are working to reduce food waste where we can.

-Given the global resources that are devoted to food production and distribution – in land, water, fertilizer and fuel costs, as well as in greenhouse gases produced – this ineffciency has profound implications for the environment and the ability of the food sector to operate sustainably.
+A significant amount of global resources are devoted to food production and distribution – in land, water, fertilizer and fuel costs, as well as in the greenhouse gases produced.
+This inefficiency has profound implications for the environment and the ability of the food sector to operate sustainably.

 Taking innovative but practical steps to reduce food waste

 Food loss and waste can occur at any point between production and consumption.
-To help prevent this, we have implemented a number of practical, technological and educational initiatives designed to help reduce food loss and waste by 50% by 2030.
+To help prevent this, we have implemented a number of practical, technological and educational initiatives designed to help reduce food loss and waste.

 We are working alongside farmers, agricultural scientists, researchers and non-profit organizations internationally to reduce food loss and waste.
 And we are helping people understand how they can prevent food waste at home.